• Skip to primary navigation

 Application fee: CAD $1150

-Express Entry BC:
+Express Entry BC

 • online application process for entire process; if BC PNP issues a nomination then 600 points are added into your Express Entry profile and you will finish your PR application within the Express Entry system